 Many growers realize the key to innovative entrepreneurship lies not only in knowledge of the produce they grow.
 They indicate that knowledge of shortening time-to-market, improved customer relationship management, developing new product/market combinations, using less (alternative) energy sources and state-of-the art production automation are just as vital to innovative entrepreneurship.
 Managers and owners of companies in this industry suggest that they are able to make choices at a strategic level, but not quite able to translate these into new products or processes.
 Neither are they able to implement their strategy satisfactorily.
-One of the more important issues in the horticultural greenhouse industry is what Nooteboom (2000) characterizes as the 'cognitive discrepancy' with SME's between the (lack of) knowledge of endusers' demands and the (in-)ability to recognise opportunities and implement viable business proposals.
-Klerkx (2008) suggests that contractual research planning may be well-designed for operationalising enduser demand steering.
-Following Lans (2009), who indicates that the networking domain represents social competence in relation to the entrepreneurial task, we hope to contribute to the notion that in the horticultural greenhouse industry knowledge of end-user demand should be used for research steering.
+One of the more important issues in the horticultural greenhouse industry is what Nooteboom (2000) characterizes as the 'cognitive discrepancy' with SME's between the (lack of) knowledge of end-users' demands and the (in-)ability to recognise opportunities and implement viable business proposals.
+Klerkx (2008) suggests that contractual research planning may be well-designed for operationalising end-user demand steering.
+With our programme we hope to contribute to the notion that in the horticultural greenhouse industry knowledge of end-user demand should be used for research steering.